 We also receive good news.
 It is snowing heavily down south and well below zero in parts of Victoria.
 This radically increases our ability to gloat about our holidays.
-We all proceed to send images of ourselves sunning our bodies in warm gorges and lying on beaches at every available opportunity between here and Perth
+From now on, at every available opportunity between here and Perth, we all proceed to send images of ourselves sunning our bodies in warm gorges and lying on beaches

 We head over to the Aboriginal art centre and Kaylee indulges her need to buy a momento of every stop on this trip by investing in a painting by Edna Dale.
 I’m quite convinced that half the NT/WA economy has been supported for several weeks by Kaylee and Jill’s purchases.

-We are camping the night at Silent Grove campground about 10 kilometres from Bell Gorge.
 About 2 hours after setting up camp the tour group, ‘AMOS’ arrived.
-In theory the area for tour groups was at the entrance to the camp ground but AMOS apparently felt they had a God given right to ignore signs that had clearly been placed for ordinary mortals.
+In theory the area for tour groups was at the entrance to the camp ground but AMOS apparently felt they had a God given right to ignore signs that had clearly been placed only for ordinary mortals.

-When we eventually found that AMOS stood for Australian Mission Outreach Service, our first choice seemed a suitable alternative name.
+When we eventually found that AMOS stood for Australian Mission Outreach Service, implying some sort of Christian cult, our first choice seemed a suitable alternative name.

 Because Bell is 10 kilometres from the camp ground we need to drive to the Gorge.
-Roger takes this as an opportunity re-locate the concrete fire pit near our vehicle.
-It becomes clear later he feels the need to improve his tyre changing skills since this no doubt leads our next puncture.
+Roger takes this as an opportunity to use the front tyre of our vehicle to re-locate the concrete fire pit as we drive past it .
+He later states that this had nothing to do with his poor driving skills but rather he felt the need to improve his tyre changing skills since this deliberate relocation of the fire pit is to later lead to our next puncture.

 Bell is certainly a beautiful gorge and you can get away from the crowds by following the creek up or down river through a series of pools and ledges.
-It is certainly suffering however from its reputation as one of the more spectacular Kimberley Gorges (it’s really no more so than many others) and its relatively easy access via an easy 30 minute walk.
+It is certainly suffering however from its reputation as one of the more spectacular Kimberley Gorges and its relatively easy access via an easy 30 minute walk.